Student Health and Safety

 The following precautions provide guidance:

-- Report all suspicious activity to Security immediately.
+Report all suspicious activity to Campus Police or Security immediately.

-- Register your bicycle and laptop computer with the Victoria Police Department.
+Register your laptop computer with the Victoria Police Department.

 Clery Act Annual Security Report

 The University is committed to providing a safe and secure university environment.
 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics (Clery Act) is the landmark federal law, originally known as the Campus Security Act that requires colleges and universities across the United States to disclose information about crime on and around their campuses.

 Campus Police compiles and publishes this Annual Security Report on or before October 1.
 The annual Security and Fire Safety Report can be downloaded at http://www.uhv.edu/business/safety/manual/SFSReport/Security_FireSafety_Report.pdf#view=FitV .
 You may also call 361-570-4858 or e-mail email@example.com and request a copy of this report.